David Raymond Drover MD

 Summary

-• Dr. David Drover is an anesthesiologist based in Stanford, CA, specializing in neuroanesthesiology.
-He completed his medical education at Dalhousie University and a fellowship in Clinical Pharmacology at Stanford Health Care, where he has worked as an attending physician since 1995.
-Dr. Drover has contributed to several publications on topics such as postoperative cognitive decline and pharmacokinetics of fentanyl in surgical patients.
-Additionally, he has been involved in clinical trials focusing on precision anesthesia, ondansetron metabolism, and neonatal abstinence syndrome.
+- Dr. David Drover is an anesthesiologist based in Stanford, CA, specializing in neuroanesthesiology.
+He completed his medical education at Dalhousie University and furthered his training with a fellowship in Clinical Pharmacology at Stanford Health Care, where he has been an attending physician since 1995.
+Dr. Drover has expertise in clinical research areas such as cesarean section, pain measurement, intravenous infusions, and EG. He has contributed to various clinical trials and has several publications to his name, including work on frailty assessment and anesthesia technologies.

 Education & Training